KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 ### How to perform dictation in a keyboard extension

-You can use a ``KeyboardDictationService`` to perform dictation in a keyboard extension, where the microphone is unavailable.
+You can use a ``KeyboardDictationService`` to perform dictation in a keyboard extension, where the microphone is unavailable, e.g. a KeyboardKit Pro ``Dictation/ProKeyboardService``.

 Keyboard-based dictation must open the app to start dictation or open an audio bridge, then write the dictated text to shared storage and return to the keyboard to process the result.

-This can be tricky to set up, but KeyboardKit Pro lets you configure this in a few, simple steps.
+This can be tricky to set up, but KeyboardKit Pro lets you configure this in a few simple steps, as described further down in this article.

 > Important: iOS 17 caused a way to return to the keyboard from the main app to stop working.
-There's another way to achieve this, but Apple rejects any apps that use it.
-Until a workaround is found, you must ask your users to tap the back arrow to return to the keyboard.
+KeyboardKit replaced this with a new approach that however was also rejected due to the APIs being deprecated.
+Until a native way to handle back nacigation is found, the ``Dictation/ProKeyboardService`` will try to use the ``DictationContext`` ``KeyboardHostApplicationProvider/hostApplication`` property to identify and open the previous application.
+If this fails, your UI should tell the user how to return to the keyboard, by swiping back.